aparajita/capacitor-native-decorator/README.md

 ## Motivation

-Have you ever wished you could pass values to and receive a value from a plugin without needing to construct/deconstruct and object?
+Have you ever wished you could receive a value from a plugin without needing to deconstruct and object?

 Have you ever wished your plugins could leverage the full power of TypeScript code when running native?